-Associate in Science Degree Programs Medical Assisting Nursing

-Associate of Applied Science Degree Program Surgical Technician 96 Weeks

 Diploma Programs

-Electrical Technology 40 weeks
+Electrical Technology .
+40 weeks

 Medical Assisting 40 weeks

 Veterinary Assisting 40 weeks

-MEDICAL ASSISTING Associate in Science
+MEDICAL ASSISTING Associate of Science - Completer Program

-The Associate in Science degree program in Medical Assisting is designed to provide students with the skills and knowledge needed to pursue employment as entry-level Medical Assistants.
+The Associate of Science degree completer program in Medical Assisting is designed to provide students with the skills and knowledge needed to pursue employment as entry-level Medical Assistants.
+Applicants must have successfully completed ATA College - Ft.
+Myers Medical Assisting diploma program.
 The curriculum includes coursework in the basic skills of medical assisting, in both the administrative and clinical components of a health care facility.
 Graduates of this program should also have the skills necessary to function as phlebotomists, EKG technicians, hospital ward clerks, insurance coders, hospital admissions assistants and chiropractic assistants.